 Great Choral Singing Since 1949

 B.J.
-Whitehouse serves as the much-appreciated Music Director for the Jamestown Community Chorus.
+Whitehouse serves as the Music Director for the Jamestown Community Chorus.

 B.J. graduated from Bowling Green State University with a Bachelors of Music Education a long time ago and went on to earn a Master of Arts in Teaching from Rhode Island College.

 B.J. is an active community member, including being a Rocket Dawg (volunteer member of the Jamestown Fireworks Committee) for 12 years.
-In addition, he is an elected member of the Jamestown School Committee.
+In addition, he was the chairperson of the Jamestown School Committee.
 He has worked with a number of community arts organizations and makes his home in Jamestown with his wife, Christine Ariel.